Helpful prior learning:

 A debt-for-nature swap reduces a country’s debt in exchange for protecting ecosystems or investing in climate action.
 There are two main kinds:

-Two-party swaps, where a creditor and a debtor government agree directly to cancel or reduce debt in return for conservation work.
+Two-party swaps, where a creditor and a debtor state agree directly to cancel or reduce debt in return for conservation work.

 Three-party swaps, where an intermediary, such as a conservation organisation or development bank, buys the debt and helps manage the deal.